Best OLED TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best OLED TVs you can buy in 2020.

 Read the full review: Panasonic TX-55GZ950B

-But the picture served up is nothing short of sensational.
+The 55in and 65in GZ2000 might be 2019 OLED TVs, but they're still up there with the best we've seen in the last couple of years.
+The picture served up is nothing short of sensational.
 There's a crispness and three-dimensionality that other sets can't touch, while black levels and detail are a cut above the competition too.
 The icing on the cake is the brilliant sound quality.
 There's a soundbar built into the front which works with upward-firing speakers on the rear of the set to produce a wide, spacious sound with a good sense of scale.
-If money is no object, this TV deserves to be on your list.
+If money is no object, this OLED TV deserves to be on your list.

 Read the full review: Panasonic TX-55GZ2000B

-This 65in version of LG's C9 looks the part before you even turn it on, with such slim bezels you could mistake it for a floating set (especially when wall mounted).
+This 65in TV from LG's 2019 C9 range looks the part before you even turn it on, with such slim bezels you could mistake it for a floating set (especially when wall mounted).
 The picture doesn't disappoint - black levels are suitably inky, while the image goes brilliantly bright, creating a stunning level of contrast.
 And while the speakers are pretty well hidden, they create great sound.
-A fantastic option for any film or TV fan looking for a set bigger than 55in and another 2019 What Hi-Fi?
+A fantastic option for any film or OLED TV fan looking for a set bigger than 55in and another 2019 What Hi-Fi?
 Award-winner.
+Be quick, though, it won't be around much longer.

 Read the full review: LG OLED65C9PLA

-This affordable OLED TV features 2018 tech in a 2019 panel, but it's still one of the finest sets we've seen this year.
+This affordable OLED TV is getting on a bit, but it's still a great set for the money, especially while there's still some stock out there.
 It produces a natural, colourful picture with great contrast whether you're watching both 4K or HD content.
 The C9 range is still our pick if your budget can stretch, but you won't be let down by this excellent OLED TV.

 Read the full review: LG OLED65B9PLA